tazzuu/mtg-resources/README.md

 You will want to use the main designer website at https://www.makeplayingcards.com/ to upload your deck (either via pasting in plain-text or, preferred, supplying a public Moxfield etc. deck list URL), then when you are finished custominzing your deck save the .XML file (important!) and run it via command line tool https://github.com/chilli-axe/mpc-autofill/releases/tag to upload the final design straight to the MPC website for checkout.
 Make sure to use the S33 paper stock for good results.

 Note that the cards produced by MPC are printed and shipped from China so take this into account when estimating costs and delivery times.
 Delivery can take upwards of 14+ days.
 However the printing quality and final results are above that of other platforms so in general it is worth the wait if you are looking for these custom printed cards.
+Another note, since they are China-based the company seems to be subject to week-long shut down during certain Chinese holidays, so plan your orders accordingly.

 #### MTG Proxy / Printing Proxies